 There are many diseases that can be transmitted while injecting this drug.
 HIV and hepatitis are just two possible diseases that can be transmitted.
 Liver disease and kidney disease have also been associated with crystal meth addiction.
 People who inject the medication may suffer collapsed veins, abscesses at the injection site and infection.
 Pneumonia and tuberculosis are other diseases that some users suffer from.
 Some people will experience psychotic symptoms long after they stop using the drug.

-What Happens When You Call a Helpline?
+When You Call a Crystal Meth Helpline

 It also gives concerned parents, friends and family members detailed information about getting the addict help.
-By calling the hotline, you can find out what treatment option is going to be the best choice for you or your loved one.
+By calling the meth abuse hotline, you can find out what treatment option is going to be the best choice for you or your loved one.

 Some questions you might ask when calling include: